Nom-nom-hub/blush/README.md

 blush
 ```

-After starting, you can access the interactive playground with `Ctrl+Shift+P` from within the TUI.
+After starting, you can access the interactive playground with `Ctrl+K` from within the TUI.

 ### By the Way